After BBC Diana inquiry, Britain's Prince Harry warns bad media practices still widespread

+United KingdomAfter BBC Diana inquiry, Britain's Prince Harry warns bad media practices still widespread

-LONDON (Reuters) - Britain’s Prince Harry said bad media practices were still widespread but welcomed an inquiry which found a journalist for the BBC deceitfully obtained an interview with his mother Princess Diana as the first step towards justice.
+Britain's Prince Harry said bad media practices were still widespread but welcomed an inquiry which found a journalist for the BBC deceitfully obtained an interview with his mother Princess Diana as the first step towards justice. read more

 "To those who have taken some form of accountability, thank you for owning it.
 That is the first step towards justice and truth," Harry, 36, said in a statement on Thursday.